tim273/weather_radio_scripts/README.md

 ## Extras

-There are a couple extra files, ezstream.xml, if you wish to use Ezsteam instead of Darkice an then temp.sh which will display the temperature of the CPU and GPU.
+There are a couple extra files, ezstream.xml, if you wish to use Ezsteam instead of Darkice and then temp.sh which will display the temperature of the CPU and GPU.
 More on that here: https://www.cyberciti.biz/faq/linux-find-out-raspberry-pi-gpu-and-arm-cpu-temperature-command/

 [Stopping and Starting Services](SERVICES.md)